roowahoo/Assignment-2-React/01-dating-app/README.md

 [InVision](invisionapp.com) was used for drawing skeleton.        !!!!!!!!!!
 [Canva](www.canva.com) was used for creating the logo.
 [Google fonts](https://fonts.google.com/) was used to import fonts.
-[Paul's Github](https://github.com/kunxin-chor?tab=repositories) was used as reference to recreate code that has been taught in class.
-[Javatpoint](https://www.javatpoint.com/calculate-age-using-javascript) was used as reference for code to calculate age.

 ## Testing